Global roll-out of 12 billion COVID-19 vaccine doses largest-ever but access an issue: WHO | Health

 - India

-World Health Organization (WHO) director-general Dr Tedros Adhanom Ghebreyesus on Thursday said global roll-out of more than 12 billion COVID-19 vaccine doses is the largest and fastest in human history.
+World Health Organization (WHO) director-general Dr Tedros Adhanom Ghebreyesus has said that global roll-out of more than 12 billion COVID-19 vaccine doses is the largest and fastest in human history.

-Addressing the annual general meeting of the Developing Countries Vaccine Manufacturers Network (DCVMN) virtually, he flagged the issue of inequities in access to COVID-19 vaccines.
+Addressing the annual general meeting of the Developing Countries Vaccine Manufacturers Network (DCVMN) virtually on Thursday, he flagged the issue of inequities in access to COVID-19 vaccines.

 The three-day event is being co-hosted by the Pune-based Serum Institute of India (SII), the world's largest vaccine manufacturer by volume, said a statement.